Zenyatta: Breeding career

 On November 17, 2010, Zenyatta was retired from racing to become a broodmare.
-She arrived at Lane's End Farm in Versailles, Kentucky, on December 6, 2010, and has been based there throughout her breeding career.
+She arrived at Lane's End Farm in Versailles, Kentucky on December 6, 2010 and has been based there throughout her breeding career.

 In 2011, she was bred to Bernardini.
 She was announced to be in foal after two coverings.
 The ensuing foal, born March 8, 2012, was a dark bay colt named Cozmic One.
-He had two starts in 2015 and performed poorly at the track.
+He made two starts in 2015 and performed poorly at the track.
 He was subsequently retired and in 2018 became an ambassador for the Retired Racehorse Project after training at De Sousa Stables as a show jumper.

 In 2012, Zenyatta was bred to Tapit.
-She delivered a chestnut colt named Ziconic, on April 1, 2013, her 9th birthday.
+She delivered a chestnut colt named Ziconic on April 1, 2013, her 9th birthday.
 Ziconic began his racing career in 2016, and like his dam he demonstrated a come-from-behind running style.
-Ziconic was winless in twelve starts, although twice he finished second and six times he finished third.
+He was winless in twelve starts, although he finished second twice and third six times.
 On June 12, 2019, it was announced that Ziconic was retired from racing and would retrain as an eventer.

-In 2013, Zenyatta was confirmed in foal to War Front. and in 2014 delivered a dark bay filly nicknamed Z Princess.
-However the filly was euthanized as a weanling after an accident in the paddock.
+In 2013, Zenyatta was confirmed in foal to War Front.
+In 2014, she delivered a dark bay filly nicknamed Z Princess.
+However, the filly was euthanized as a weanling after an accident in the paddock.
 Zenyatta received a year off from breeding, and in 2015 she was bred again to War Front.
-She gave birth to a colt that died two days later due to complications from meconium aspiration syndrome.
+She gave birth to a colt that died four days later due to complications from meconium aspiration syndrome.